 Listen!
 The wages of the laborers who mowed your fields, which you kept back by fraud, cry out, and the cries of the harvesters have reached the ears of the Lord of hosts.
 You have lived on the earth in luxury and inpleasure; you have fattened your hearts in a day of slaughter.
 James 5:4-5

 Just as in New Testament times, farm workers in the U.S. today confront injustices in the fields.
 They labor under difficult, unhealthy, and even dangerous conditions.
 Wages are low.
-Workplace protections are weak, poorly enforced, and penalties for violations are pitifully small.
+Workplace protections are weak and poorly enforced, and penalties for violations are pitifully small.
 Farm workers are not covered by many of the federal laws that protect most other workers.
 Housing, whether provided by growers or available for rent by farm workers, is frequently substandard.
 Child labor laws are often ignored.

 Being a disciple of Christ means that Jesus’ values must govern our lives including our decisions about purchasing and investing.
 We witness to our faith when we use our purchasing power to encourage companies to treat workers fairly.
 Investors bear witness to their faith when they call a company to account for unethical practices.
 The reign of God does not stop at the door of the factory, edge of the field, or entrance to the store.
 People of faith strive to be faithful witnesses in the marketplace.